High Protein Egg Salad

 A keto-friendly bowl filled with eggs, bacon, and sour cream.

-Take a taste, and season lightly with salt and pepper if need be.
-Depending on the saltiness of your bacon, you may not need to add extra salt.
-Sprinkle the egg salad with the reserved bacon and dig in!
+Taste and season.
+Depending on the saltiness of your bacon, you may not need any extra salt.

 You may also like: Butter Chicken Meal Prep, Easy Collard Wraps, Greek Chickpea & Avocado Salad, or Broccoli & Bacon Salad.